• Skip to main content

 Serving: 1cookieCalories: 130kcalCarbohydrates: 9gProtein: 1gFat: 10gSaturated Fat: 6gCholesterol: 26mgSodium: 106mgPotassium: 11mgFiber: 1gSugar: 2gVitamin A: 305IUCalcium: 4mgIron: 0.4mg

-I sincerely hope you've enjoyed today's recipe for Viennese Whirls Butter Cookies as much as I've enjoyed bringing it to you this year for #SummerDessertWeek 2019.
+I sincerely hope you've enjoyed today's recipe for Viennese Whirls Butter Cookies as much as I've enjoyed bringing it to you.

 Overhead photo of a wooden tray filled with Viennese Whirls Butter Cookies.